Instructions for Writing a Blackbox Multiobjective Function for VTMOP_SOLVE

 is by calling a command line program.
 Let the character string

-be the command for running an implementation of F that is
+APPLE be the command for running an implementation of F that is

 a command line executable.
-Suppose that APPLE
+Suppose that APPLE receives design

-variable inputs via an input file, input.dat
+variable inputs via an input file, input.dat, and returns

-output variables via an output file, output.dat
+output variables via an output file, output.dat.

 In each file, suppose that the values are listed comma and/or space separated